 Officers assigned to Enforcement are responsible for specialized motor vehicle enforcement throughout the city.
 Enforcement officers often patrol on motorcycle and are responsible for conducting speed surveys to help determine the best times to direct enforcement in targeted areas.

-Traffic Supervisors work with many outside organizations and agencies to set up traffic routes and security for all major events taking place in Manchester.
+Traffic Supervisors work with many outside organizations and agencies to set up traffic routes and security for all major events in Manchester.
 These events include but are not limited too parades, road races, and concerts, presidential and other VIP visits.
 Traffic Supervisors organize approximately 75 of these events annually.

 Car Seat Safety Checks

-The Manchester Police Department will now be providing the public with car seat safety inspections.
+The Manchester Police Department will now provide the public with car seat safety inspections.
 Car seat safety inspection appointments can be made by calling the Manchester Police Department at 603-668-8711 and leaving a message with the Car Seat Technicians voicemail at Mailbox #3200.

 The Manchester Police Traffic Unit has the following responsibilities: